-UC Merced’s sustainable practices have earned the campus its 15th Leadership in Energy and Environmental Design (LEED) certification for new construction and its first LEED certification for building operations and maintenance.
+UC Merced’s sustainable practices have earned the campus its 15th Platinum Leadership in Energy and Environmental Design (LEED) certification.
+All for new construction and its first platinum LEED certification.
+That’s for building operations and maintenance.

 UC Merced continues to be the only campus in the nation with LEED certification for all its facilities.
-The Classroom and Office Building 2, under construction, is also expected to achieve platinum status.
+The Classroom and Office Building 2, under construction.
+For it is also expected to achieve platinum status.

 Half Dome’s platinum certificate is the first the campus has earned for a housing building.
 The dining expansion, the Social Science and Management Building, the Student Activities and Athletic Center and the Student Services Building all earned platinum status, too.
 The campus also has eight gold certificates and a silver certificate, and the Early Childhood Education Center is one of the first LEED gold modular buildings in the country.